Menu

 • Getting plenty of rest

-Affording Palliative Care
+Affording Palliative and/or Hospice Care

-Despite it not being curative, palliative care can still be expensive, especially when the patient doesn’t have insurance.
+Despite not being curative, mesothelioma palliative care can still be expensive, especially when the patient doesn’t have insurance.
 For those who have been diagnosed with mesothelioma and need help with the costs of treatment, legal compensation is available.
 Reaching out to a law firm that specializes in mesothelioma cases can be exactly what you need to help with the bills.

 Mesothelioma Support Team